WWVREMC ANNUAL MEETING – JUNE 4, 2026 4PM

 This year, three board of director positions and three nominating committee positions are up for election.
-Below you will find information about each candidate running for the board of directors.
-The candidate information for the nominating committee will be in the next issue of Powerlines and posted here in May for your review.
+Below you will find information about each candidate running for the board of directors and the nominating committee.

 The election will open on May 4, 2026, and ballots will be accepted until June 2, 2026.
 Members can vote for one candidate in each district.